JorgeGarciaxyz/jorgegarciaxyz.github.io/_posts/2021-04-21-bulk-endpoint.md

 ---
 layout: post
-title: Bulk endpoint accepting existing records
+title: Bulk endpoint accepting existing records without ids
 author: Jorge Garcia
 css: blog
+date_published: "2021-04-21"
+last_edited: "2023-02-19"
 ---

-In this article I'm gonna cover an interesting feature I developed a few months ago.

-This feature was developed in the thrillshare.com application using Rails on an API endpoint.

-*Note: I simplify some of the models so they're not 100% accurate from what we have*
+Creating and updating data in bulk is always tricky.
+And it can get worse if the data you receive does not contains ids (in the case of an update).

 ### Context

-On Thrillshare we have the model `PagePermission`, the user can have many permissions, and each permission refers to a single page.
+We have the model `PagePermission`, the user can have many permissions, and each permission refers to a single page.